EV Charging Station Cost in India 2026: Setup Price Breakdown

 What it all means for your budget

 If you want to test the water with minimal risk, a small AC station for ₹5–12 lakh is the natural entry point.
 If you are targeting cars on a busy corridor, a DC station at ₹12–30 lakh is the serious play — and the one most likely to earn its money back quickly.
 Before you commit, it is worth pressure-testing the returns: read whether the EV charging station business is actually profitable, and check what you can claw back through the government subsidy for EV charging stations and broader EV subsidies in India.
+Once you have a cost figure in mind, the EV charging station ROI calculator turns it into a monthly profit and payback period using your own tariffs and expected usage.
 As always, treat every figure here as a planning range and verify the live numbers with your DISCOM and state EV portal.